debarghya17/Tulsi/README.md

-# 🌸 Tulsi — A Rakhi Gift of Code & Spirit
+# 🌸 Tulsi — A Rakhi Gift for Tulsi Gupta

+This is a handcrafted portfolio website, created as a Raksha Bandhan gift for my sister, **Tulsi Gupta**.
-**Tulsi** is a lovingly crafted portfolio project, gifted on the occasion of Raksha Bandhan.
-Just like the sacred Tulsi plant, this project symbolizes purity, protection, and devotion—blending technology with tradition.
+Just like the sacred Tulsi plant, this project symbolizes purity, protection and devotion—blending technology with tradition.
+It’s a digital tribute to her strength, spirit and the bond we share.

-## 🎁 Purpose
+## 🎁 Why Tulsi?

-This portfolio is more than just a showcase of skills—it's a tribute.
-A digital Rakhi, expressing gratitude, love, and the promise of support through every season of life.
-Built with care, it reflects the spirit of giving and the bond that transcends distance.
+Raksha Bandhan is more than a ritual—it's a promise.
+This portfolio is my way of saying:
+> “I see you.
+I admire you.
+And I’ll always be here for you.”

+May this gift grow with her journey, offering visibility to her talents and serenity to her digital presence.

 ## 🛠️ Tech Stack

-- **Frontend**: HTML, CSS, JavaScript
-- **Backend**: Python (Flask)
+- **Language**: TypeScript
+- **Framework**: React.js
+- **UI Library**: Shadcn
+- **Build Tool**: Vite
 - **Styling**: Tailwind CSS
-- **Deployment**: GitHub Pages / Render

 ## ✨ Features

-- Elegant, responsive design
+- Responsive and elegant design
 - Personal bio and skill highlights
-- Project gallery with live previews
+- Project showcase with live previews
 - Contact form for collaboration
-- Spiritual undertones and aesthetic grace
+- Subtle spiritual and cultural aesthetics

 ## 📸 Preview

-Visit the live site: [Tulsi Portfolio](http://localhost:8080/)
+Visit the live site: [tulsi005.netlify.app](https://tulsi005.netlify.app/)
-*(Replace with actual deployed URL once live)*
+Explore her journey of Bhakti, Bharat & Backend.

-## 💌 Message
+## 💌 A Personal Note

+> “To my sister, Tulsi Gupta,
-> “To the one who’s always had my back—this Rakhi, I offer not just a thread, but a thread of code.
-May this portfolio remind you of my love, my growth, and my promise to always be there.”
+> You’ve always been my guiding light.
+This Rakhi, I offer you not just a thread of love, but a thread of code—woven with admiration, respect, and endless support.
+> Just like the sacred Tulsi plant, this project symbolizes purity, protection, and devotion—blending technology with tradition.
+> May this portfolio be your digital sanctuary, just as you’ve been mine in life.”

 ## 📂 Project Setup